MicrosoftDocs/VBA-Docs/api/Office.CommandBars.GetImageMso.md

 api_name:
 - Office.CommandBars.GetImageMso
 ms.assetid: 36261e2b-9cbf-b0b6-5892-63bbb2f93959
-ms.date: 01/04/2019
+ms.date: 06/21/2019
 localization_priority: Normal
 ---

 # CommandBars.GetImageMso method (Office)

-Returns an **IPictureDisp** object of the control image identified by the **idMso** parameter scaled to the dimensions specified by width and height.
+Returns an **IPictureDisp** object of the control image identified by the _idMso_ parameter scaled to the dimensions specified by width and height.

 > [!NOTE]
 > The use of CommandBars in some Microsoft Office applications has been superseded by the new ribbon component of the Microsoft Office Fluent user interface.
 For more information, see [Overview of the Office Fluent ribbon](../library-reference/concepts/overview-of-the-office-fluent-ribbon.md).